codewithlonezubair/mygithub-pythonprogramming/README.md

-# mygithub-pythonprogramming
+This repository is created for python programming.
-This is for Python programming
+This will contain all the python material like (simple programs, tutorials etc)